-Here are some other book But also check out the grandfather of new thinking with regards to education, John Holt.
-And also John Taylor Gatto’s ground breaking work in ‘dumbing us down’ and weapons of mass instruction.
+Here are some other books But also check out the grandfather of new thinking with regards to education, John Holt.
+And also John Taylor Gatto’s groundbreaking work in ‘dumbing us down’ and weapons of mass instruction.
 These are indispensable resources for the thinking parent.

 - How children learn – John Holt